 As a consequence, Valeria leaves the race mostly up to chance.

-He lets us in on his daughter’s early passion for skijoring: "During a very young age while watching the races on the frozen lake, Valeria knew that she wants to someday do skijoring.
-She has been horse-back riding all along and finally took her exam when she turned 18."
+He lets us in on his daughter’s early passion for skijoring: "At a young age, while watching the races on the frozen lake, Valeria knew that she wants to someday do skijoring.
+She has been horseback riding all along and finally took her exam when she turned 18."

 "But isn't this sport a bit too risky?"
 I wonder out loud.